kerrie-jones/hike-ireland/README.md

 - style.css No errors were found when passing through the official [Jigsaw validator](https://jigsaw.w3.org/css-validator/validator)

 ## Unfixed Bugs
-- Text and image in benefits section not centred on screen sizes of 600px and under
+- Too much space below image in benefits section in chrome but when I correct this the image covers some of the text in safari and firefox.

 # Deployment
 The site was deployed to GitHub pages.\

 The steps to deploy are as follows:
 - In the GitHub repository, navigate to the Settings tab
-- From the source section drop-down menu, select the Master Branch
-- Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+- Select pages from the left column
+- Select main branch and save
+- Site now deployed but may take a few minutes

 # Technologies Used
 ## Languages used